Skip to content

 Edge Activation

-Cafés, retail, schools and homes within 100 m of the park edge — and how many parking lots, blank walls or expressways drain street life.
+Cafés, retail, schools and homes within 100 m of the park edge, plus a deduction for parking lots, blank walls, and expressways that drain street life.

 Connectivity

-Streets touching the park, mapped paths, transit stops within 400 m, OSM-mapped entrances.
+Streets touching the park, mapped paths, transit stops within 400 m, and OSM-mapped entrances.

 Amenity Diversity